 Here’s what you’ll need to make Whipped Cream Recipe (the exact measurements and full recipe instructions are below in the easy to print recipe card):

-- Heavy whipping cream – be sure your whipping cream is very cold because it will thicken up better.
+- Heavy whipping cream – Be sure your whipping cream.
+When the cream is cold it whips faster which helps prevent over-whipping.

-- Vanilla extract – use a good quality pure vanilla extract.
+- Pure Vanilla extract – Use a good quality pure vanilla extract.
+It gives the best flavor.

 You may see heavy cream next to the heavy whipping cream and wonder, is heavy whipping cream the same as heavy cream?
 As it turns out, heavy whipping cream is usually the very best option when making whipped cream because it has a little higher fat content than regular heavy cream.
 This means it thickens easiest when whipped and stays thicker after sitting for a little while.

-Beat with an electric mixer on low speed.
-When the whipped cream begins to thicken, increase the speed to medium and beat until stiff peaks form.
+Make the whipped cream: Add the ingredients to the bowl.
+Beat on low until the whipping cream starts to thicken.
+Increase the speed to medium, and beat until stiff peaks form.

-How to Use the Homemade Whipped Cream Recipe
+Ways To Use This Homemade Whipped Cream Recipe

 There are so many delicious ways to use up your whipped cream!
 Here are some of our favorites: